KEAGTORB/silver-eureka/README.md

 # WIFI PASSWORD
-showing the password of wifi you are conected
+showing  the passwords of your local Wi-Fi devices.

 ## Getting Started